hyperthyroid disease in cats

 Have you ever seen a skinny old cat who eats voraciously and still manages to lose weight?
 What about an elderly cat who has traded napping in the sun for pacing and meowing through the house all day?
 Or a middle-aged cat who eats well just to throw it all back up again?

 These can be symptoms of hyperthyroid disease, a relatively common condition we see in middle-aged to older cats.
-As I have mentioned in my blog (earlier this week) about hypothyroidism in dogs, the thyroid gland produces a hormone that drives metabolism.
+As I have mentioned in a previous blog about hypothyroidism in dogs, the thyroid gland produces a hormone that drives metabolism.
 Too much thyroid hormone (or “hyper”) results in a metabolism that is stuck in overdrive.
 And a hyper metabolism results in signs that include weight loss, heart arrhythmias (including a heart that beats too fast), vomiting and a ravenous appetite.

 Luckily, thyroid disease in cats does not usually present a diagnostic challenge.
 The symptoms are fairly straight forward and, in general, a diagnosis is verified with a simple blood test.